andy139/GitHub-Tutorial/READme.md

 ```

-Nice!
+Nice.
 We've configured your git to your email and username.
 Now other users will know whos making changes to files.

 ## 4. Creating a GitHub Repo